Skip to content

 The European Commission is responsible for planning, preparing and proposing new EU legislation and policies.
 These efforts are based on the European Commission’s annual work programme.

-During the regulatory process, the European Commission will consult affected stakeholders.
+During the regulatory process, the European Commission consult affected stakeholders.
 Guidelines and tools are available for such consultations.
-In addition to offering an opportunity to submit comments on early draft proposals, the European Commission also holds public consultations.
+In addition to offering an opportunity to submit comments at an early stage via a call for evidence, the European Commission also holds public or targeted consultations.
+Evn when a regulatory proposal ha been decided pon by the Commission and forwarded to Parliament and the Council, Therre is an opportunity to submit comments on the proposal.

 The opportunities for consultation are described in more detail on the European Commission website ‘Contribute to law-making’, which also contains a link to ‘Have your say’, a web page created by the European Commission to collect views on new EU policies and existing laws.
 The latter also contains a link to ‘Have your say: Simplify!’, a web page where citizens and businesses can suggest how to simplify and modernise existing EU legislation.
-To obtain advice and recommendations on better regulation and on simplification and unnecessary cost reduction potential, the European Commission has established an advisory group, the Fit for Future Platform, consisting of a stakeholder group and a group for member states.
+To help simplify EU legislation and reduce unnecessary costs, the European Commission has established an expert advisory group, the Fit for Future Platform, consisting of a stakeholder group and a group for member states.
 This platform replaces the former REFIT platform.

 The EU’s evaluation system is made up of systematic evaluations of individual rules combined with more extensive fitness checks of several interrelated laws or policies.
 Legislative proposals often contain a clause regarding the monitoring of the regulatory framework.
 In its guidelines on better regulation, the European Commission has also included an ‘evaluate first’ principle before new regulations are proposed.
 The Commission has furthermore, starting with its work program for 2022, introduced a one-in, one-out principle.
 This principle means that newly introduced burdens are to be offset by removing equivalent burdens in the same policy area.